 Anyone can be nominated in a category of which they are eligible.
 You do not have to be an ACC member to be nominated.
 You can self-nominate or nominate another party.
 This means all persons with legal qualifications who are employed by corporate, government or semi-government bodies, including statutory corporations in Australia.

 Award judges and their companies are not eligible.
 Members of the ACC Australia Board of Directors and Divisional Committee office holders are not eligible for individual awards, but they may be members of an award-winning team.

 How to nominate

-Please use the online nomination portal to make your nomination.
+Please use the online nomination portal to make your nomination, once nominations open on 11 July.

 You will be asked to provide a brief bio and photo in your nomination.
 The photo is not an essential requirement.
 It will be used, if required, for marketing purposes should your nomination be shortlisted.